 - Make it clear that there will be failures along the way, so individuals are neither afraid of making mistakes, nor depressed by setbacks when they occur.
 If making the new product was easy, someone would have done it already.

-Having formed the project team and agreed that the new product is commercially and technically viable, you need to get the details right.
+Having formed the project team and assessed that the new product is commercially and technically viable, you need to get the details right.

 The team leader should decide the key parameters for the product specification